 Evidence Needed Related Your Quality of Life and Ability to Care for Yourself

-Many people with DDD will not qualify for SSDI benefits through the Blue Book musculoskeletal listing.
+Many people with degenerative disc disease (DDD) will not qualify for SSDI benefits through the Blue Book musculoskeletal listing.
 However, you still may be too ill to work.
 If this is the case, your doctor should provide physician notes documenting his or her opinion regarding your limitations and inability to function in life.

 Your physician should carefully document your ability to take care of yourself, your home, and your activities of daily living.

 The more specific that your doctor is about your limitations the better your chances are of being approved for disability benefits.

 If you are suffering from symptoms related to your disc disease, and if you are unable to work due to limitations from your disease, you may still qualify for disability through a residual functioning capacity assessment.

 Steps You Can Take to Win Your Disability Claim

 If you haven’t applied yet, or if you have applied and were initially denied, for disability for degenerative disc disease (DDD), it is essential that you remember that the medical evidence listed in the Blue Book is arguably the most important factor in your Social Security disability claim for degenerative disc disease.

 The entire Blue Book is available online, and the section on spinal disorders is quite detailed, so you may want to review section 1.04 with your physician to determine what medical reports you have on hand, and what may need to be supplemented to be approved.

 You may need to contact the medical records office at your hospital to obtain some of this information.